“Spectacular achievement is always preceded by spectacular preparation.”

 On all of our tours, we provide water bottles, beverages and snacks, and on full day tours we provide a seasonal, gourmet lunch as well.
 We also bring snowshoes or kayaking gear when necessary and always carry first aid equipment.

 You only need to bring your own clothing, camera, and necessary medications.
 While not necessary, feel free to bring a day pack for your personal items.
 See the seasonal tabs above for suggested packing lists for your tour.
 If you do not have the gear you need, give us a call.
-We have a limited amount of extra warm clothing, waterproof clothing, hats, gloves, and hiking boots provided that we can loan you when available, as well as Demo Gear if you want to test some of the industry’s best new outdoor-wear.
+We have a limited amount of extra warm clothing, waterproof clothing, hats, gloves, and hiking boots provided that we can loan you when available.

 PLEASE SEE THE SEASONAL TABS FOR SUGGESTED PACKING LISTS